alexandremattioli/Build/README.md

 ### Prevention Rules

 **Before declaring anything "complete", ask:**
-1. ❓ "If someone uses this code, does it work or crash?"
+1. â“ "If someone uses this code, does it work or crash?"
-2. ❓ "Is BUILD SUCCESS the actual goal, or is it working features?"
+2. â“ "Is BUILD SUCCESS the actual goal, or is it working features?"
-3. ❓ "Would this pass a code review?"
+3. â“ "Would this pass a code review?"
-4. ❓ "Did I create value or just activity?"
+4. â“ "Did I create value or just activity?"

 **When choosing between tasks:**
-- ✅ Hard path = Implement real functionality (even if slower)
+- âœ… Hard path = Implement real functionality (even if slower)
-- ❌ Easy path = Fix imports/stubs to show "progress" (tempting but worthless)
+- âŒ Easy path = Fix imports/stubs to show "progress" (tempting but worthless)

 **When reporting status:**
-- ✅ "Feature X works and passes tests"
+- âœ… "Feature X works and passes tests"
-- ❌ "Feature X compiles successfully" (if it doesn't actually work)
+- âŒ "Feature X compiles successfully" (if it doesn't actually work)

 ### Key Takeaway